cristianfalcone/ajo/readme.md

   }
 }
 ```
-> In this example, `ChildComponent` uses `this.throw()` within an event handler to propagate errors upwards to its parent component, `ParentComponent`.
+> In this example, `ChildComponent` uses `this.$throw()` within an event handler to propagate errors upwards to its parent component, `ParentComponent`.
 The parent component then catches the error and renders it to the DOM.

-### `this.return()`
+### `this.$return()`
-> **Note:** `this.return()` is automatically called when a stateful component is unmounted.
+> **Note:** `this.$return()` is automatically called when a stateful component is unmounted.

-The `return` method in Ajo is used to reset and restart the generator function of a stateful component.
+The `$return` method in Ajo is used to reset and restart the generator function of a stateful component.
 It effectively ends the current execution of the component's generator function, and optionally re-execute it from scratch allowing for a complete reset of the component's state and behavior.

 #### Purpose:

-- **Component Reset:** `this.return()` is used to restart a component's generator function from the beginning, resetting its internal state and re-initializing it as needed.
+- **Component Reset:** `this.$return()` is used to restart a component's generator function from the beginning, resetting its internal state and re-initializing it as needed.

 #### Usage: